 Spread the Wealth Method of Timing Sex for Pregnancy

-For these women, the spread the wealth method is probably best.
-Instead of timing sex for ovulation, you have sex frequently every week.
+For the overwhelmed women, the spread the wealth method is probably best.
+Instead of timing sex for ovulation, you should have sex frequently every week.
 You're bound to have sex at least once during your fertile window with this method.